-The School of Language, Literature and International Studies has been developing English language tests for over ten years and currently produces examinations for its own examination board, School of Language, Literature & International Studies Exams (SoLLIS Exams), as well as for other awarding bodies.
+The School of Language and Global Studies has been developing English language tests for over ten years and currently produces examinations for its own examination board, School of Language, Literature & International Studies Exams (SoLLIS Exams), as well as for other awarding bodies.
 Over 18,000 candidates annually take our examinations in the UK, Greece, China and Spain and our work is expanding into other countries.
 Members of the School are involved in producing research connected to the examinations in order to ensure that not only do the tests demonstrate reliability and validity but that they are underpinned by research; an essential feature of any examination which wishes to be credible.
 The research carried out for the examinations falls into two areas:

 UCLanEB’s work and research has demonstrated both reach and benefit.
 Each year around 18,000 candidates are assessed using the English language tests, resulting in hundreds of teachers being aware of the work of UCLanEB and being influenced in their preparation of students for the examinations.
 Through training seminars the board has been able to emphasise the communicative focus on the examinations in order to influence teaching in the English language classroom, such as the role of discourse in speaking and writing performances.